riccardi/nyt-games-code-web-test/README.md

 # NYT Games Team Web Code Test

-Thank you for your interest in the NYT Games team!
-This exercise will help us get to know you a bit as an engineer.
-Your task is to create a playable version of the card-matching game Memory.
-Your app should fetch the game data found at this URL: https://web-code-test-dot-nyt-games-prd.appspot.com/cards.json.
+Thank you for this opportunity!
+I had a blast building this!

+## Setup
+npm start is throwing an error but npm run dev should work fine!

 ## Code Test Guidelines